thegdyne/cdd/README.md

 ### 5. Freeze when stable

-Change `status: draft` → `status: frozen` in your contracts.
+Change `status: draft` â†’ `status: frozen` in your contracts.
 Now any changes require a version bump.

 ## Version Compatibility